hdknr/hdknr.github.com/src/identity/source/jws/appendix.a.2.2.rst

 A.2.2.
-Decoding
+Validating
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Decoding the JWS from this example requires processing the Encoded JWS Header and Encoded JWS Payload exactly as done in the first example.

-(v.03)
+Since the "alg" Header Parameter is "RS256", we validate the RSASSA-PKCS-v1_5 SHA-256 digital signature contained in the JWS Signature.

+Validating the JWS Signature is a little different from the previous example.

+We pass (n, e),
+JWS Signature, and the JWS Signing Input to an RSASSA-PKCS-v1_5 signature verifier that has been configured to use the SHA-256 hash function.

+(draft25)